extrange/personal-blog/docs/principles.md

 **Intellectual Stimulation**: Maintaining a constant source of quality intellectual stimulation is a project I have been working on over the years.
 I enjoy finding [ways] to maximize maintaining the state of flow.

+??? note "Filtering Phone Notifications"

+    To balance notifications and distractions, I currently have my phone setup as follows:

+    - Lockscreen: show details, except for Messaging (since OTPs appear there)
+    - Telegram
+        - Notifications: sound and vibration.
+However, in-app, all notifications are disabled, and individual exceptions are made for groups and persons.
+    - Whatsapp (Personal and Work):
+        - Notifications: sound and vibration
+            - Calls: sound and vibration
+            - Group notifications: disabled
+            - Message notifications: vibration disabled
+    - Discord
+        - Notifications: silent

 ## Body

 Maintaining healthy habits helps detoxify my mind from the drudgeries of work, and enhances my performance in other domains.